Tag: Joseph Bel

 Handing the framed image to us, he continued with the story.
 We had been talking about his great-grandparents, Johann Faßbender and Salome Barbara Bel.
 The image he handed us was a chalk drawing of the property in Oedekoven, Germany, owned by his maternal great-great-grandfather, Joseph Bel.
 Arthur told us that before his marriage, his great-grandfather, Johann, had lived in an apartment behind the “third upper window from the right.”

-Behlsmühle still stands.
+The oil mill, known as Tempelmühle is located a short distance away on the Hardtbach River.
+The mill had a long history in Oedekoven before Josef Bel purchased it in 1808.
+The mill, now known as Belsmuhle, was still in the Bel family in 1978.
 In 1984 the manor house was given Monument status.
-The plaque on the house reads: “Anna 1818 Joseph Bel.”
-[3] While the house and the mill’s wheel still stand, the rest of the property has been converted into a multi-family housing complex.
+While the house and the mill’s wheel still stand, the rest of the property has been converted into a multi-family housing complex.

 Sources: